GeoPlatform/CCB-Plugins/themes/geoplatform-ccb/README.md

 * Release pending

 - Fixed bootstrap disabling user info drop-down in header.
+- User info drop-down and mega-menu will now close when the other is opened.

 ### 4.0.7 ###
 * Release December 9, 2019